sakerbuild/site-saker.build/site/saker.build/doc/guide/scriptstyleguide.md

 ## Indentation

 Indentation should be done using tabs.
-Tabs are recommended to be displayed with a with of 4 spaces.
+Tabs are recommended to be displayed with a width of 4 spaces.

 Every source code element that is enclosed in an other construct should be indented with 1 more tab than its enclosing element.
 These are build target parameters, map entries, list elements, task parameters, `foreach` local variables, expression statements, and others.